-To involve selected, knowledgeable, and influential elder abuse practitioners observations and recommendations.
-Those interviewed included research, policy, APS, domestic violence, and sexual assault professionals.
+To involve selected, knowledgeable, and influential elder abuse practitioners and researchers in the project, the "Polyvictimization in Later Life National Forum" was held on October 1, 2013 in St. Paul, MN in conjunction with the National Adult Protective Services Annual Conference.
+Approximately 100 professionals from across the country, representing diverse fields, discussed definitional issues and germane research findings, practice observations, and training needs.
+In addition to presentations by core team members and large and small group discussions, key elder abuse specialists were interviewed to capture their observations and recommendations.
+Those interviewed included research, policy, Adult Protective Services, domestic violence, and sexual assault professionals.
 Terra Nova Films videotaped the forum proceedings and the results will provide foundational material for the training resources under development.